Worley03/nex-droprate-calculator/README.md

 # Nex Droprate Calculator
-This plugin monitors the players contribution to Nex fights and calculates the roll for a unique drop.
+This plugin monitors the players contribution to Nex fights and continuously calculates the roll for a unique drop.

 Overview of the monitored properties: